Holly Flower Meaning, Spiritual Symbolism, Color Meaning & More

 To better understand the holly flower, let’s explore its etymological meaning.

-The word “holly” is used to describe an evergreen shrub.
-This shrub became popular in Christmas decorations in the mid 15th century.
 The word “holly” evolved from the mid-12th century “holin.”
 This also has its roots with the Middle Irish “cuilenn” and the Welsh “celyn”.

 The words “halibut,” “holiness,” and “holy” also have the same roots as holly.

 Whatever its origins, each flower has its own symbolic meaning.
 Interpretations often vary between cultures, and this flower is no different.
 Keen to find out more about the flower?
-Let’s explore some of its most impactful symbolic meanings.
+Let’s explore some of its most impactful symbolic meanings

-Fertility and Eternal Life
+Fertility And Eternal Life

 Aggression/Combativeness